Samuel Heydon & Bessie O’Leary

-Samuel Henry Heydon Samuel Haydon with one of his daughters in about 1908. was born on June 14, 1864 in Dartmouth, a port town in the English county of Devon.
+Samuel Henry Heydon Samuel Haydon in about 1890 while living in Denver. was born on June 14, 1864 in Dartmouth, a port town in the English county of Devon.
 His parents were Samuel Tozer Heydon, a merchant sailor and Royal Navy veteran, and Anna Maria Finch, a nurse and maid.
 Records mention a “Saml.
 Haydon [sic]” who was lost at sea in about 1865; I suspect that this is Samuel’s father, who disappears from records at about this time.

 The 1871 English census records Samuel and his brother living with their grandmother on Lower Street in Dartmouth and his mother serving as a nurse in a “Cadet Hospital” on Ridge Hill (probably an infirmary associated with the Royal Navy’s officer training school, which moved to Dartmouth in 1863).